 Lisbon interludes: Vitor Gonçalves on The Invisible Life and A Girl in Summer

-A resonantly interior study of inertia, The Invisible Life is a second movie from Portuguese film-school professor Vitor Gonçalves, whose first has been little more than a rumour from 1986.
-He explains the art of staring out of windows.
+Resonant in its interiority, The Invisible Life is the second movie in 28 years from Portuguese film-school professor Vitor Gonçalves.
+He explains the art of staring out of windows to Trevor Johnston.

 Updated: